expressjs/multer/README.md

 Instead, the error will be set on the request object as `uploadError` and it's up to you to deal with all the (possibly partially) uploaded files.

+Refer to the examples in [ErrorHandling](/ErrorHandling.md) for help on implementing `manual` error handling.

 ## Custom storage engine

 See [the documentation here](/StorageEngine.md) if you want to build your own